| Languages: | go to language |

 Catach in Paris.

-Both versions use the new double layer technique to enable or disable
+Both versions use the new multilayer technique to enable or disable

 hyphenation of muettes.